todogroup/ospology/ospo-book/content/en/03-chapter.md

 * Ad hoc: In the ad hoc stage, organizations start recognizing the value of open source and begin integrating it into their IT infrastructure.
 However, open source operations are still managed in an ad hoc manner, often on a case-by-case basis.

 * Security, Education, and Strategy: At this stage, organizations aim to formalize their open source operations by establishing dedicated OSPOs to manage their open source activities.
 These OSPOs take responsibility for ensuring compliance with legal and regulatory requirements, as well as developing and implementing open source strategies on how to use open source software in a sustainable way.
-This stage also contemplates the education on contirbuting to open source projects bu helping on its security adn sutainability.
+This stage also contemplates the education on contributing to open source projects by helping on its security and sustainability.

 * Community, Education, and Engagement: Organizations in this stage have mature OSPOs that oversee all aspects of their open source contributions and (if needed) and new open source projects.
 The OSPO is responsible for establishing best practices and standards for the open source projects they have activity.
 They ensure that all open source projects align with the organization's strategy and actively engage and sustain open source communities.